 Pantry Essentials for Customizing Your Sun Basket Meals

-A Sun Basket meal is more than just a great recipe, think of it as a bag of groceries that you can use make lots of different meals.
-The ingredients for a salad can become a taco, while a stir fry can be turned into a warming soup.
-We sat down with Executive Chef, Justine Kelly and Executive R&D Chef, Alan Li to get some suggestions on their favorite basket hacks.
-The two offered a list of 10 pantry ingredients can help make any Sun Basket meal something new.
+A Sun Basket meal is more than just a great recipe.
+Think of it as a bag of groceries that you can use to make lots of different meals.
+The ingredients for a salad can become a taco, while stir-fry can be turned into a warming soup.
+We sat down with Executive Chef Justine Kelly and Executive R&D Chef Alan Li to get some suggestions on their favorite basket hacks.
+The two offered a list of 10 pantry ingredients for making any Sun Basket meal something new.

-Chili paste (Sambal Oelek or Sriracha).
-There’s no chef’s secret when it comes to hot sauce, it’s just an easy way to add flavor and complexity to a simple meal.
+Chile sauce (Sambal Oelek or Sriracha).
+There’s no chef’s secret when it comes to hot sauce.
+It’s just an easy way to add flavor and complexity to a simple meal.

 - Add to mayonnaise or Greek yogurt for a slightly spicy dip.